Our Community Service Projects

 Kiwanis Snack Packs2–Snacks are given to each elementary school teacher to distribute to students who can not afford or did not bring a snack for the day’s break.
 This snack allows teachers to not purchase snacks out of pocket.

-Meals for Davies Project3–Provide meals for families making doctor visits (Click here to learn more about the Davies Project.)
+Davies Project3–Provides rides to medical appointments for families without other transportation options.
+(Click here to learn more about the Davies Project.)

 Kiwanis Annual Candy Hunt4–Children of all ages through fifth grade hunt at Patriarch Park for bags of candy.
 Areas are separated by age groups to allow toddlers more time to find their treats.